fluidinfo/fluidinfo.py/README.rst

     'content-type': 'application/json'}, {u'name': u'test',
     u'id': u'8cc64c7d-a155-4246-ab2b-564f87fd9222'})

-Notice how call() returns a list containing two items:
+Notice how call() returns a tuple containing two items:

 * The header dictionary
 * The content of the response (if there is any)